 Local school children set up shop, trading their school-grown fruit and veg

-Join us in the Market Hall from 11am to 1.30pm on Wednesday 4th July and show your support for our young marketeers.
+Join us in the Market Hall from 11am to 1.30pm on Thursday 4th July and show your support for our young marketeers.